Austin Guitar Lessons

+The live music scene in Austin boasts countless rock groups, at least half a dozen major jazz big bands, and blues every night of the week.
 It also has an active and lively classical music scene, including the amazing Austin Symphony Orchestra.
 Folk, bluegrass, Latin music and countless other genres are performed and created here every day of the year.

 As teachers and performers living in the midst of such creativity, we have the wonderful opportunity and responsibility to teach our students by example.
 With our specialized training and experience, those of us teaching guitar lessons in Austin can share a deep appreciation for the art of sound with our students by showing them that a lifetime of musical enjoyment begins with an uninhibited sense of curiosity.